-Most important to a runner’s ability to perform effectively is the ability of the muscles and tendons to store energy.
-Improvements in the muscles’ ability to elastically store energy has incredible benefits for runners, wherein, the more energy stored, a runner would be more efficient at maintaining a set pace, but utilize less energy to get it done.
+As a runner, most important for you to perform effectively is that your muscles and tendons have the ability to store energy.
+This will bring you incredible benefits for your run – the more energy stored, the more efficient you can be at maintaining a set pace, while utilizing less energy to get it done.

-Another study showed that plyometric training improved running performance by enhancing peak power and muscular power (Lum, et al. 2016).
-The case is made showing the benefits of plyometrics in improving your muscle elasticity and your running economy, which is how far and fast you can run with a given amount of energy.
-Plyometric exercises can effectively bridge the gap between strength and speed, and improve your athletic performance.
+Plyometric exercises improve your muscle elasticity and your running economy, which is how far and fast you can run with a given amount of energy.
+Essentially, these exercises can bridge the gap between strength and speed, and improve your athletic performance.

 Use Plyometrics for Power

 Muscle power is developed through rapid and controlled exercises involving dramatic changes in the direction of the movement.

 Plyometric exercises increase the ability of the stretch-shorten cycle, in which the body rapidly contracts a muscle after it detects a stretch.
 The more rapid the stretch of the muscle, the more forceful the contraction.